MonoMarkor/CollabarativeNotes/README.md

 This is a full-stack Angular 17 and Node.js application featuring a real-time text editor.
 The application runs on the same port `8080` using Express.js.
 It leverages CRDT (Conflict-free Replicated Data Type) data structures to avoid collisions and WebSockets for real-time communication between users.
 The backend uses MongoDB to store files and user information.

+## Made by Ahmad Abeer Ahsan and Moeez Muhammad Ahsan, students at FH Schmalkalden as part of MobileWebDev Project

 ## Features

 - **Real-Time Collaboration:** Multiple users can edit the same document simultaneously without conflicts, thanks to the CRDT data structure.